-WEBINAR: Strengthening Your Risk Management Program: Lessons Learned from the OCR’s Phase 2 Audits
+WEBINAR REPLAY: Strengthening Your Risk Management Program: Lessons Learned from the OCR’s Phase 2 Audits

 The HHS Office for Civil Rights (OCR) recently presented some findings from its Phase 2 HIPAA Audit program, providing a snapshot summary of current data security and privacy practices in the healthcare industry.
 The results reveal that many organizations lack sufficient documentation of risk management activities to satisfy OCR’s expectations.
 Examples of what was found lacking was documentation of: